Crazy Town

-Crazy Town (sometimes abbreviated as CXT) is an American rap rock band formed in Los Angeles in 1995 by Bret Mazur and Seth Binzer.
-Crazy Town is best known for their 2000 hit single "Butterfly", which reached number one on the US Billboard Hot 100 chart and helped their debut album, The Gift of Game (1999), sell over 1.6 million units.
+Crazy Town (sometimes abbreviated as CXT) was an American rap rock band formed in Los Angeles in 1995 by Bret "Epic" Mazur and Shifty Shellshock (Seth Brooks Binzer).
+Their 2000 single "Butterfly", reached number one on the US Billboard Hot 100 chart and helped their debut album, The Gift of Game (1999), sell over 1.6 million units.
 Their follow-up album, Darkhorse (2002), failed to achieve the same level of success, contributing to the band's breakup in 2003.

 Mazur and Binzer reformed the band in 2007 and released their third album, The Brimstone Sluggers, in 2015.
-In 2017, Mazur left the band and Binzer changed the name of the band to Crazy Town X.
+In 2017, Mazur left the band and Binzer changed its name to Crazy Town X. In March 2024, the band released the EP Flirting with Disaster.
+Binzer died in June 2024, leaving the future of the band unclear.

 History

 Formation (1995–1999)

 Bret Mazur and Seth Binzer, who go by the names of Epic and Shifty Shellshock, respectively, started collaborating under the name of "The Brimstone Sluggers" in 1995 in Los Angeles, along with Adam Bravin (a.k.a.
 DJ Adam 12) who preceded DJ AM.
 However, they did not become serious about releasing any material until much later.
 By early 1999, Rust Epique, James Bradley Jr. (a.k.a.
 JBJ), Doug Miller, Adam Goldstein (a.k.a.
 DJ AM), and Antonio Lorenzo "Trouble" Valli joined the band.
 Prior to joining the band, Bradley was the drummer for jazz trumpeter Chuck Mangione from 1977 to 1981, and had been a member of the alternative rock band Mary's Danish in the early 1990s.
 Crazy Town's debut album, The Gift of Game, was released in November 1999, having been recorded earlier that year.